The Thumbs Down. Speak Up. (TDSU) approach is easy and collaborative.

 • An increased capacity for impulse control

-3. 3 Teach the Thumbs Down skills
+3. 3 Practice the Thumbs Down skills

 4. 4 Increase Your Child’s Independence